You’ve seen these 0% balance transfer offers advertised before?

 The Facts on 0% Balance Transfer Offers

-If you are currently carrying a debt balance and paying interest on other credit cards or loans these offers provide a legitimate way of minimizing interest charges.
+If you are currently carrying a balance and paying interest on other credit cards or loans these offers provide a legitimate way of minimizing interest charges.
 Transferring those balances to a credit card that provides 12 or 18 months with no interest can expedite your process of paying off the debt.
-Of course this is assuming you make the required minimum payments on the new card and/or pay more than the monthly minimum during the 0% introductory period.
+Of course, this is assuming you make the required minimum payments on the new card and/or pay more than the monthly minimum during the 0% introductory period.

 Sound too good to be true?
 Let’s look at this from a different standpoint.
 From the perspective of the companies providing these 0% offers.

-They’re In the Business of Making Money.
+They’re In the Business of Making Money

-Wouldn’t it be great if there were companies that offered to take over your current debt, not charge you any interest and allowed you to pay that debt off on your own terms?
+Wouldn’t it be great if there were companies that offered to take over your current debt, not charge you any interest, and allowed you to pay that debt off on your own terms?
 Unfortunately, these companies don’t exist and if they did they went out of business long ago.
 Which leads us to those credit card companies and banks that do provide 0% offers in an effort to secure your balance transfer.
 Regardless of the specific 0% offer, consider this regarding these companies.

 More Then Pluses and Minuses

-As discussed in my book Filling The Pig, money can be an emotional endeavor, much more than pluses and minuses.
+As discussed in my ebooks Filling The Pig, spending money can be an emotional endeavor, much more than pluses and minuses.
 Our emotions drive our behaviors and often create an environment where we repeat the same processes over and over.
 If those behaviors keep us in debt, then a 0% offer is not going to change our situation.

-Taking advantage of a 0% offer to save on interest charges, requires an enormous amount of discipline.
+Taking advantage of a 0% balance transfer offer to save on interest charges, requires an enormous amount of discipline.
 Miss a monthly payment or pay only the minimum during the introductory period and you’re right back where you were before – paying interest.
 Unless you are able to change the behaviors that put you into debt in the first place, then these offers do nothing more than prolong your time in debt.